Jonathan Taylor Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his only career matchup against them, Taylor recorded 150 rushing yards against the Raiders, 46.5 more than his over/under in Sunday's game.
+- In his single career matchup against them, Taylor put up 150 rushing yards against the Raiders, 46.5 more than his over/under in Sunday's game.

-- Taylor rushed for multiple touchdowns in that matchup against the Raiders.

-- Taylor will go up against a Raiders squad that allows 115.7 rushing yards per game and is the NFL's 19th-ranked rush defense.
+- The Raiders allow 115.7 yards per game on the ground, the NFL's 19th-ranked rush defense.

-- The Colts are up against the NFL's 23rd-ranked defense when it comes to rushing TDs allowed (16 this year).
+- Taylor and the Colts will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (16).

 Recent Performances

-- In last week's contest against the Cardinals, Taylor ran the ball 27 times for 108 yards (four yards per carry).
+- Against the Cardinals last week, Taylor rushed 27 times for 108 yards (four yards per carry).

-- Taylor has 421 rushing yards (140.3 ypg) on 88 carries with three touchdowns during his last three games.
+- In his last three games, Taylor has taken 88 carries for 421 yards (140.3 per game) and three touchdowns.

 Taylor's Indianapolis Teammates